Voynich Manuscript — Shiny Side Out

 f.24 — Pinus sp. (pine cone)

 Large overlapping-scale structure in green and tan/brown with a single blue flower at the crown.
-If confirmed as Pinus, this is the only non-flowering plant in the botanical section.
+The only non-flowering plant in the botanical section.

 f.27 — Papaver somniferum (opium poppy)